 Material in Archives/Special Collections DOES NOT circulate.
 Material must be used in the Spinelli Room under the supervision of staff.
 This is one reason that it is helpful if people make appointments ahead of time, so that we can retrieve the material and bring it to the Spinelli Room.

 People coming to the Spinelli Room to do research will be asked to leave their packs, purses, coats, etc. outside the room.
 Pencils only are to be used, and will be provided.
+No food or drink is allowed.

 The Michael J. Spinelli, Jr. Center for University Archives and Special Collections was established in 2006, through the generosity of Michael J. Spinelli, Jr., Plymouth State College class of 1968.
-In addition to the records of the institution, collections include the George H. Browne Robert Frost Collection, Brown Company Photograph Collection, Ernest L. Silver Pedagogy Collection, the McGoldrick Collection of Arctic Images, and more.
+In addition to the records of the institution, special collections include the George H. Browne Robert Frost Collection, Brown Company Photograph Collection, Ernest L. Silver Pedagogy Collection, the McGoldrick Collection of Arctic Images, and more.